digikar99/alterschoolindia/README.md

 # AHAE
 A Holistic Adventure in Education - Creating a "guide" to introduce middle/high-schoolers to using the internet, while supplementing/replacing their school curriculum.

-If you are a user of this project, open "Start here.html".
+If you are a user of this project, open "Start here.html", or "Demo.txt"

 If you are a contributor to this project, you can
 (1) contribute information to "Raw Information"